rails-engine/flow_core/README.md

 - TransitionTrigger: It controls the behavior of a Transition, it's an base class that you can extend it for your own purpose, best place for implementing business.
-- TransitionCallback: It can be registered to a Transition, and be triggered on specified lifecycle(s) of Task

 ### Lifecycle of Task